-The vast majority of car accidents are minor fender-benders, but when vehicles crash head-on at a high speed, the results can be devastating.
+The vast majority of car accidents are minor fender-benders.
+But when vehicles crash head-on at a high speed, the results can be devastating.
 Victims often face steep medical expenses and lost income while they recover.
-These losses can be exorbitant and jeopardize a family’s financial security.
+These steep losses can jeopardize a family’s financial security.

 The vast majority of car accidents involve human error – and head-on collisions are no exception.
 These six factors contribute to most head-on crashes:

 - Failing to adjust to poor weather or low visibility